HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/integration/people_service_search_v2_integration.md

 To search for a user via HCL Digital Experience (DX):

 1. Click the search box located at the top of the DX interface.
-2. Enter the user's name, role, email address, or other relevant attributes.
+2. In the **Search** field, enter the name, role, email address, or other relevant attributes of the user you are looking for.
-3. Ensure that the content source for people is the relevant one.
+3. In the **Select a content source** field, select the relevant content source.
+4. In the **Select an attribute** field, select the relevant attribute.
-4. Review the search results and click the desired user to open their profile.
+5. Click **Search**.
+Review the search results and click the desired user to open their profile.
     ![Search V2 - Search center](./img/dx-search-center.png)

 For more detailed instructions, refer to the [Search V2 End User Guide](../../../../build_sites/search_v2/usage.md).